BernieSumption/EasyDB/README.md

 # EasyDB

-EasyDB is an application database for iOS and other Apple platforms.
-It wraps SQLite to provide an easy to use, high-performance, document-oriented database.
+EasyDB is an application database for iOS and other Apple platforms designed for the best developer experience.
+Based on SQLite for performance and reliability, it provides:

+- A fully automatic, type-safe API that covers most common use cases
+- Safe access SQL for the less common use cases
+- Thread-safety: use the database concurrently from multiple threads/tasks
+- Documented-oriented design philosophy: store arbitrary structured data in your records

+## Introduction

-The goal of EasyDB is to provide the best developer experience with zero configuration, and taking advantage of modern Swift features.
-Compared to the (many) other SQLite wrappers, EasyDB is the only one that provides a type-safe query API with no boilerplate code or configuration beyond defining your record type:
+Compared to the (many) other SQLite wrapper libraries in Swift, EasyDB is the only one that provides a type-safe query API with no boilerplate code or configuration beyond defining your record type:

 <!---headline-demo--->
 ```swift